-Tip #1: Rethink The Tree
+Tip #1: Rethink The Tree30 million Christmas trees

 are cut down each holiday season in the US.
 Consider getting a potted tree that you can plant when Christmas is over.
 After the holidays are over, don’t just throw your tree in the trash.
 Many communities collect Christmas trees and turn them into mulch or wood chips.

 Tip #2: Make Your Own Decorations

 It’s easy to make your own holiday decorations- paper chains, clementine wreaths, pine cones, and paper snowflakes will add festive cheer without heading for the landfill.

 LED lights consume 80% less energy than incandescent lights and tend to last 25 times longer, according to the U.S. Department of Energy.

 Tip #4: Gift An Experience

 Gifting an experience, like tickets to a museum or dinner reservations, reduces packaging waste and often makes for a more memorable gift, too.
 If you have to gift something tangible this year, vote with your dollar by purchasing from a B Corp - these are companies that commit to social and environmental change.

 Tip #5: Reduce Food Waste at Holiday Parties and Dinners